DAism2019/Proof-of-Love/english/chap1.md

-# 1. Love, Hate, Civilization and Barbarism
+## 1. Love, Hate, Civilization and Barbarism

-## 1.1 Love
+### 1.1 Love
 Although love existed widely in the animal kingdom long before the emergence of humankind, its understanding and expression in philosophy, religion, and diverse cultures have always shown significant differences.
 This divergence is largely due to the destruction caused by rulers—the guardians and mass-producers of hatred—as well as to humanity’s ongoing process of developing and enriching love itself.

 Through our research, we believe that **love 2.0** can now be unified under the following description:

 Love is a positive emotional experience and virtuous behavioral pattern, collectively constructed through public cooperation and collective wisdom, by which human beings secure peace and healthy development for themselves, improve interpersonal relations, and advance overall social progress.

-The motivation for love is, and can only be, mutual benefit.
+The motive of love, in interpersonal relations, is and can only be mutual benefit; in the realm of social governance, it manifests as fairness, justice, and universal inclusiveness.

 Love is an advanced management mechanism crafted by human wisdom—it serves both as the “safety valve” between energy and emotion, and as the “compass” between words, deeds, and relationships.
 Its purpose is to ensure individual growth in peace and health, optimize human interactions, and promote harmony, stability, and sustainable development in society.